 A reputable breeder should provide you with the necessary time, documents and information for you to make the right decision.

 Chihuahua Life Stages

 Chihuahuas are a small to toy breed.
 They reach maturity a lot faster than other larger pups.
 Chihuahuas generally stand at a height of 5 to 8 inches (so small) and don’t weigh over 6 pounds!
-Due to their small stature, they have a longer lifespan of about 14 to 16 years!
+Due to their small stature, the Chihuahua lifespan is longer than most other breeds at about 14 to 16 years!
 So get ready to spend more than 15 years with this adorable companion.